NormBirkett/NormBirkett.github.io/_posts/2020-09-10-gogetter_intro_3_why_study_it.md

 * But it scales extremely well as to performance, debugging, and programmer-understanding -- though the last of these is not without its challenges. _These are features not usually associated with any declarative paradigm or language._
 * Most declarative languages and paradigms are special-purpose (SQL, e.g.) But VDP is general-purpose.
 In that respect, it resembles the __functional programming (FP)__ paradigm, which happens to be another declarative paradigm.
 * But unlike FP, it scales well -- see two bullets ago.
 Really well.
 And it works well on extremely complex data, which is not a traditional strength of FP.
 * VDP also shows promise to be a very manageable form of __data-oriented programming (DOP)__, as mentioned above.
 I would go so far as to say that VDP bids fair to become the first general-purpose, usable implementation of DOP.
-If so, then it can transform DOP from its current status as a vague, arm-waving set of ideas into a real programming paradigm.
+If so, then it can transform DOP from its current status as a set of ideas that guide people working in other paradigms into a real programming paradigm of its own.
 I know that's a pretty big claim, but I stand behind it.

 People like me who are into programming paradigms should find these claims interesting if I can make them come true.
 Watch this space!